MichielNoback/java_gitbook/01_getting_started/first_look_at_objects.md

 </pre>

 That's a first acquaintance with classes and objects.
-We have used the core java class `String`, and defined three of our own: `Ninja`, `GameCharacter` and `Game`.
+We have used the core Java class `String`, and defined three of our own: `Ninja`, `GameCharacter` and `Game`.
 Besides this, we have used the **_primitive types_** `int` and `double`.
-More on those later.

 Next up: Cells and TestTubes in a second round of getting to know objects.
 As extra layer, JUnit testing will be introduced.

 ## Growing cells

 Suppose you want to build a cell growth simulation application.
-After careful analysis of the domain, you decided that this involves three entities: a simulator that controls the simulation process, a test tube that will hold the cells that are growing, and the cells themselves.
+After careful analysis of the domain you decided that this involves three entities:
+A simulator that controls the simulation process, a test tube that will hold the cells that are growing, and the cells themselves.

 The next step in a modeling process is to determine the **_relationships_** between the different entities.
-In this case, this is as follows.
+In this case this is as follows.
 The simulator will receive configuration arguments (e.g. how many cells to grow) from the command-line, start the simulation process and instantiate a test tube.
-The test tube will be responsible for instantiating the (initial) cell population.
+The test tube will be responsible for instantiating the initial cell population.
 Finally, there will be cells growing within the test tube.

-Three separate source files are created (within a single package), each holding one class - a blueprint for the objects to be instantiated:
+Three separate source files are created (within a single package), each holding one class:

 - `CellGrowthSimulator.java`
 - `TestTube.java`